 We only saw it at night time.
 Image Credit – visitnewcastle.com.au

 Because we went just before Christmas, we were able to go to see the Christmas lights at the Hunter Valley Gardens.
-Our hotel had a special 241 deal so we couldn’t pass it off.
-The gardens were open during the day and then back again from 6pm-10pm.

 Think of it being like Vivid but not as big.
 It’s a great place to take the kids, all the children around us were absolutely loving it!
 They have some fair ground rides as well.